 With regard to aquatic ecology monitoring, there are currently four aquatic ecology monitoring sites sampled bi-annually in Bowmans Creek (see Figure 1 in Section 1 above).
-The selection of these sites was based on the layout of the original mine plan, which included eight longwall panels of (approximately) equal width.

-Long-term monitoring for the impacts of the adopted mine plan require moving one of the original sites and introducing several additional sites, for a net long-term monitoring set of six sites (see Figure 2 below).
+Long-term monitoring for impacts to include the additional proposed longwall panel may require moving one of the original sites and introducing several additional sites, for a net long-term monitoring set of six sites.
 The following modifications to the existing long term aquatic ecology monitoring program are recommended:

-• The upstream and downstream reference sites (BCUp and BCDown) remain as designated reference sites above and below the mining impact area.

-- The long term reference site BCLW7 be re-named BCMW8, as this site is located over the western edge of MW8. - A new site BCMW5 will replace site BCLW5.
-The new site would be moved immediately downstream to the southern ox-bow bend overlying MW5. - Establish a new long term aquatic ecology monitoring site (BC1) at the ACOL water quality monitoring site SM4, as pre-mining monitoring of this site will provide a measure of the impacts of naturally elevated conductivity on macroinvertebrate and fish communities during low to no flow periods. - Establish a new reference site (BCMW7) to be located in Zone 1 above MW7 (site BCMW7).
-This pool is shallow, located in one of the broad, flat creek sections in the study area and is also one of two areas of maximum predicted (miniwall) subsidence in Bowmans Creek.
-Monitoring of this site would also provide a measure of the influence of low flow on shallow pool habitat complexity and aquatic assemblages.
+- The upstream and downstream reference sites (BCUp, BCLW5, BCLW7 and BCDown) remain as designated reference sites above and below the mining impact area. - Establish a new long term aquatic ecology monitoring site (BC1) at the ACOL water quality monitoring site SM4, as pre-mining monitoring of this site will provide a measure of the impacts of naturally elevated conductivity on macroinvertebrate and fish communities during low to no flow periods.

-As shown in Figure 2, a number of proposed short-term miniwall monitoring sites have been incorporated into sections of Bowmans Creek overlying specific miniwalls.
-In addition to the six long-term monitoring sites, these sites would be introduced into the aquatic ecology monitoring program on a staged basis, that is, relative to the progression of the respective miniwall mining.
+Short-term miniwall monitoring sites are recommended to be incorporated into sections of Bowmans Creek overlying specific miniwall sections when these are established.
+In addition to the long-term monitoring sites, these sites would be introduced into the aquatic ecology monitoring program on a staged basis, that is, relative to the progression of the respective miniwall mining.
 It is recommended that sampling of each of these sites would be scheduled into the regular bi-annual sampling program to incorporate a before, and at least two after samples from each site according to the scheduled mining program.
 This will enable the direct assessment of mining impacts on individual pools as mining proceeds and will also facilitate the interpretation of long-term monitoring results.
 For each of the short-term sites any decision to continue monitoring beyond the two post-mining studies would be made on a site by site basis, and only if there was evidence of localised mining impact arising from the before/after comparisons.